SUSE/rmt/README.md

 Note that on SLES 12 and openSUSE Leap 42.2 you will need to add another repository which provides ruby 2.4, like:
 `https://download.opensuse.org/repositories/OBS:/Server:/Unstable/SLE_12_SP3/OBS:Server:Unstable.repo`

-To install rmt, run: `zypper in rmt`
+To install RMT, run: `zypper in rmt`

 After installation configure your RMT instance:

-* Create a MySQL/MariaDB user with the following command:
+* You can create a MySQL/MariaDB user with the following command:
 ```
 mysql -u root -p <<EOFF
 GRANT ALL PRIVILEGES ON \`rmt\`.* TO rmt@localhost IDENTIFIED BY 'rmt';
 FLUSH PRIVILEGES;
 EOFF
 ```
-* Add your DB and SUSE Customer Center credentials to `database` and `scc` sections respectively of `/etc/rmt.conf` config file
+* See the "Configuration" section for how to configure the options in `/etc/rmt.conf`.
 * Start RMT by running `systemctl start rmt`.
 This will start the RMT server at http://localhost:4224.

 ## Usage